 4. Board of Regents, NSHE, obo University of Nevada, Reno

-Additionally, UNR has a climate-focused project and NAAF funding will assist in providing access to capital workshops, risk management training and technical sessions to tribes in Nevada and South Dakota.
+NAAF funding will also be used to assist in providing access to capital workshops, risk management training and technical sessions to tribes in Nevada and South Dakota.
 These trainings will specifically address how to mitigate risk with climatic events including, extreme weather, and climate adaptation methods.
 Trainings will also aim to introduce regenerative agriculture practices for producers.